smcclatchy/2019-05-01-r-for-data-science-ct/index.md

 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}
-This series is open to those from UCHC, UConn, and JAX who meet the prerequisite for competence with R (see above).
+This series is open to those from UCHC, UConn, and JAX who meet the prerequisite for competence with R.

 {% comment %}
 LOCATION